 In the 1160s, Hildegard held court with Emperor Friedrich Barbarossa at his palace.
 In addition to Barbarossa, she also held on-going correspondence with four Popes (Eugene III, Anastasius IV, Hadrian IV and Alexander III), Bernard of Clairvaux, and many other influential leaders and thinkers of her time.

-Hildegard von Bingen was a prolific communicator.
-More than three hundred of her letters survive today.
+Prolific in her correspondence, more than three hundred of Hildegard von Bingen’s letters survive today.
 She died on September 17 in 1179, at her abbey.

 Saint Hildegard of Bingen

-During her lifetime, Hildegard was revered as a saint.
+During her lifetime, Hildegard received wide praise as a saint.
 In 1228 the Church initiated a formal canonization process, which ended without result.
-The process was revisited in the 16th century.
+The 16th century saw a revisit to the previously failed process of canonization.

 In 1979, a community of several Catholic women’s associations reapplied for Hildegard’s recognition as a saint and a Doctor of the Church (i.e., a teaching theologian).
-Hildegard of Bingen was finally recognized as a saint and a Doctor of the Church in 2012.
+Hildegard of Bingen finally achieved recognition as a saint and a Doctor of the Church in 2012.

 During a time when women were prevented from participation in public discourse, Hildegard pressed for social issues and promoted spiritual progress among world leaders.